novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 If that led to them openly dating?

-‘I still need to see more.
-Still.’
+‘I still need to see more of himself.’

 Especially, if what Lee Hyun-woo said earlier was sincere,